Emergency Medicine Academy’s Advanced EMT course will prepare you for:

 - Hold current National Certification at EMT level or a current State EMT Certification (verified)

 - Verification from the Program Director that you hold Basic Life Support CPR certification (AHA or equivalent)

 - Demonstrate competence in Emergency Medical Technician (EMT) skills.

 - Holds a High School Diploma or GED

 - Negative TB test (within the past year)

 - Clean criminal background (verify with the EMS Bureau)

 - Students must be able to attend 90% of all classroom and training hours.

 The clinical will allow student to apply skills they learn during lab in real world situations.
 EMA ensures that during your skill labs you will be training with experienced providers in Boise.

-Registration fees include the complete course, your textbook, online interactive study materials, clinical rotations, drug testing, background check, NREMT psychomotor testing, and the uniform polo shirt for your clinical rotation and classroom time, as well as CLS, EPC, AMLS, and PHTLS certifications.
+Registration fees include the complete course, your textbook, online interactive study materials, clinical rotations, drug testing, background check, NREMT psychomotor testing, and the uniform polo shirt for your clinical rotation and classroom time.